Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 You should get the same result as in interpreted mode.

 **_Important_**: you must type the complete name ``yourscript.exe`` - **including the** ``.exe`` **suffix!** If you don't do this, your script may fail if it uses multiprocessing features.
-This restriction in the current (0.6.3) development version will be lifted in one of the next releases.
+This restriction in the current (0.6.3) version will be lifted in one of the next releases.

 ------
 ## Remarks
 We recommend using this feature to do all your standalone compiles.
 The benefits are:

-* **shorter compile times**: because it is known which parts of which packages your program actually uses, the compiler will only process those and ignore others that are also contained somewhere in the code.
+* **shorter compile times**: because it is known which parts of which packages your program actually uses, the compiler will only process those (and not all it finds somewhere in the code).
 * **smaller** ``dist`` **folder**, because unused code will not become a part of it.
 * **shorter command line**: the invoker script ``nuitka-hints.py`` has a list of options which it passes to the Nuitka compiler.
 It also automatically turns off the console window, if your script ends with ``.pyw``.
 It enables user plugin ``hinted-mods.py`` which in turn **dynamically enables** required standard plugins.
-* If you need different standard compile options for your installation, just edit ``nuitka-hints.py`` and change its options list.
+* If you need different standard compile options for your installation, just edit ``nuitka-hints.py`` and make change to its options list.
-* You can also specify any of the command line options known by nuitka itself.
+* You can also specify any of nuitka's command line options when needed.

 ------
 ## Example
 Let us assume that your script uses PyQt, Numpy and Scipy.

-Then the normal standalone command line will look like this:
+Then the normal standalone command line will need to look like this:

 ```
 python -m nuitka --standalone --python-flag=nosite --enable-plugin=numpy=scipy --enable-plugin=qt-plugins yourscript.py